Quickstart

 Next Steps

-In this guide, you have learned how to build and deploy invincible serverless workers on Golem, and seen how you can interact with them as they execute.
+In this guide, you have learned how to build and deploy invincible serverless agents on Golem, and seen how you can interact with them as they execute.

 Take your next steps with Golem by exploring the following resources: